relinksys/OpticalSoftware/README.md

 # OpticalSoftware
-Optical Software includes all of the features, modules, and tools you’ll need to expand your retail and wholesale business more quickly than ever before.
+Optical Software includes all of the features, modules, and tools you’ll need to expand your retail and wholesale optician business more quickly than ever before.
 It is the most widely used and trusted Optical Software on the market.
 Future Of Optical Software
 Revolutionizing Optics: A Guide to cutting edge Optical Software Tool Enhance Your Vision: The Top Optical Software Programs of 2023